Information for Healthcare Professionals

 The Lymphoma Research Foundation's (LRF) Caring for the Lymphoma Patient: Nursing Education on Non-Hodgkin Lymphoma in-person continuing education program, as part of LRF's nurse education initiative, provides an opportunity for nurses to learn about recent updates on the treatment of lymphoma and the management of the disease.

 • Check back soon – TBA

 Frontline - A Lymphoma Rounds Publication

 The Lymphoma Research Foundation (LRF) announces Frontline, a biannual publication featuring three case studies from the Foundation’s signature CME program, Lymphoma Rounds.
 Lymphoma Rounds provides a forum for local lymphoma healthcare professionals to meet on a regular basis to discuss actual lymphoma cases in an interactive and institutionally collaborative environment.
-Lymphoma Rounds is currently held in six U.S. locations and includes participation of over 35 academic centers.
+Lymphoma Rounds is currently held in six U.S. locations and includes participation of over 40 academic and community centers.

 The latest version of Frontline is available for download here.

 The Lymphoma Research Foundation (LRF) supports innovative lymphoma research in keeping with the Foundation's mission, to eradicate this disease.
 LRF's research program accomplishes this through a variety of program elements: research grants for young investigators and for senior investigators; spotlights on a variety of disease focus areas; meetings to share new developments and build collaborations and the creation of resources.

 LRF also provides the latest information to people with lymphoma and their loved ones through a comprehensive series of educational programs, publications and support services.
 These programs and services are helpful resources for your patients, and valuable supplements to your current practices.